apache/spark/docs/apache-airflow/concepts/overview.rst

 Control Flow
 ------------

 :doc:`dags` are designed to be run many times, and multiple runs of them can happen in parallel.
-DAGs are parameterized, always including a date they are "running for" (the ``execution_date``), but with other optional parameters as well.
+DAGs are parameterized, always including an interval they are "running for" (the :ref:`data interval <data-interval>`), but with other optional parameters as well.

 :doc:`tasks` have dependencies declared on each other.
 You'll see this in a DAG either using the ``>>`` and ``<<`` operators::